The 1938 Triumph 5T Speed Twin 500 was a revolutionary motorcycle, it was the birth of the parallel twin.

 The pre-unit construction of both the 500cc and 650cc engines were known for oil leaks and for a man of impeccable design skills, you would have thought this would have been a priority to fix, especially because the Ariel Square-Four success was built on its reliability.

-An absolute classic was with the original design of the Speed Twin, Turner refused to angle the rake the make for easier handling because it would ruin the look of the lines.
+An absolute classic was with the original design of the Speed Twin, Turner refused to angle the rake that would make for easier handling because it would ruin the look of the lines.

 Turner’s ego would prove to be a constant problem throughout his time with Triumph and the source of much controversy and poor business decisions.